-Broom Barns Primary School will do as much as possible to prevent applications being made from fraudulent addresses.
+Hertfordshire County Council will do as much as possible to prevent applications being made from fraudulent addresses, including referring cases to the Shared Anti-Fraud service for further investigation as necessary.
 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.
-Broom Barns Primary School will take action in the following circumstances:
+Hertfordshire County Council will take action in the following

-- When a child's application address does not match the address of that child at any current school orpre-school setting; - When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility; - When a family move shortly after the closing date of applications when one or more of the following applies: - The family has moved to a property from which their application was less likely to be successful; - The family has returned to an existing property; - The family lived in rented accommodation for a short period of time (anything less than a year) over the application period; - Council tax information shows a different residence at the time of application. - When a child starts at the allocated school and their address is different from the address used at the time of application.
+- When a child's application address does not match the address of that child at their current school - When a child lives at a different address to the applicant - When the applicant does not have parental responsibility - When a family move shortly after the closing date of applications when one or more of the following applies:

+- o The family has moved to a property from which their application was less likely to be successful - o The family has returned to an existing property - o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period - o Official/public records show an alternative address at the time of the application - When a child starts at the allocated school and their address is different from the address used at the time of application